firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 **CAREFUL:** One mistake that new contributors often make is to clone the repo you forked *from* rather than cloning your repo.
 Check your browser's address bar and make sure you are cloning your repo.

 Now open up Visual Studio Code.
 The welcome page of VS Code will pop up.
 From there press `F1` to open up the bar shown below.
 Notice that there is already a `>` (greater than) sign in the text field.
-You can also get to the input promt by pressing `CTRL-P` and then type the `>` character.
+You can also get to the input prompt by pressing `CTRL-P` and then type the `>` character.

 <img src="assets/vscode-2018-08-clone.png" alt="Clone Popup (Command Popup)" />